arm-university/Real-Time-Operating-Systems-Design-And-Programming-Education-Kit/README.md

 * License for royalty-free Keil RTX Real-Time OS bundled with Keil MDK development software.
 * **Prerequisites:** Basics of programming

+## Tools Used

+The lab exercises in this course have been developed and tested using the hardware and software listed below.
+If you use alternatives, you may need to make adjustments to ensure the labs run successfully.

+Hardware:
+- STM32F407VG Discovery board
+- Oscilloscope

+Software:
+- Keil µVision5
+- RTX
+- Arm Debugger
+- CMSIS

 ## Course Aim
 To produce students who can design and program real-time operating systems on Arm-based platforms and use them to improve their application performance.